Christian Kirk Player Prop Bets for NFL Week 14 | Arizona vs. Los Angeles 12/13/2021

 Matchup vs. Los Angeles

-- Kirk's 23.4 receiving yards per game in his five matchups against the Rams are 24.1 fewer than his over/under for Monday's game.
+- In his five matchups against the Rams, Kirk's 23.4 receiving yards average is 24.1 less than his over/under for Monday's game (47.5).

 Recent Performances

-- In last week's game against the Bears, Kirk was targeted three times and recorded one catch for four yards.
+- Against the Bears last week, Kirk was targeted three times and racked up four yards on one reception.

-- Kirk hauled in 87 yards (on 10 catches) over his last three outings.
-He was targeted 16 times, and averaged 29.0 yards per game.
+- During his last three games, Kirk racked up 10 catches on 16 targets and averaged 29.0 receiving yards.

 Kirk's Arizona Teammates